-Five years later I graduated Summa Cum Laude with a B.S. in Computer Engineering and a programming job lined up at Microsoft in Seattle.
-My life was wonderful; At work I was on the fast track, my long term boyfriend and I got married, and our social calendar was bursting.
+Five years later, I graduated Summa Cum Laude with a B.S. in Computer Engineering and a programming job lined up at Microsoft in Seattle.
+I had worked hard and achieved my goals.
+My life was wonderful; At work I was on the fast track, my long term boyfriend and I got married, our alma mater was winning championships and our social calendar was bursting.

 Being smart enough to excel at something that didn't satisfy me on a deep level was both a blessing and a curse, and it could only propel me so far.
 I was working hard toward a vision of happiness I held in the back of my mind, but what was never clear to me was how my current path would take me there.
 Still, I worked hard believing one day it would all magically connect.
 In what seemed like the blink of an eye, my 10 year anniversary at Microsoft was on the horizon and I had a deep sense I needed a change but I had no idea what to do.

 Through a series of small and large steps, I organized a 3 month leave from work and set off on my first trip around the world.
-I created a set of Guiding Principles to help me have a focus during my travels because it was not a vacation I was interested in.
-These encouraged me to expand my comfort zone, showed me I was capable of more than I ever imagined, and (although I didn't know it yet) set my life in a direction to live that dream of abundant happiness.
-I came back a changed person with stories and lessons and my friends and coworkers were interested to know how I did it and if I could help them make a change too.
+I created a set of Guiding Principles to help me have a focus during my travels because it was more than a vacation I was interested in.
+These encouraged me to expand my comfort zone, showed me I was capable of more than I ever imagined, and (although I didn't know it yet) set my life in a direction to live that dream of abundant happiness (and much more).
+I came back a changed person with stories and lessons.
+My friends, family and coworkers were interested to know how I did it and if I could help them make a change too.

-All of this adventure was useful in reconnecting with myself after getting divorced in 2013.
-I now live half the year in Bali, Indonesia and play in the snow at a ski resort in the Colorado Rockies during the winter.
-This is my dream life that I created only by stepping off my previous path and toward a faint little voice encouraging me.
-My boyfriend, Jon, is a ski pro, golf pro, surf coach, musician, and an all around good soul.
+This is my dream life that I created only by stepping off my previous path and toward an inner voice that I could only hear ever so faintly encouraging me at the time.
+My partner, Jon, is a passionate learner and teacher.
+He's a ski pro, golf pro, surf coach, musician, and an all around good soul.
 Together we combined our passions and built an adventure travel business which aims to provide inspirational and transformational experiences for our guests.
 We both love to coach in our own way.

-If you have a deep desire to make a change like the one I made or if you feel successful in some parts or your life yet lacking in others, a good coach is a good investment.
+If you have been putting off a deep desire to make a change or if you feel successful in some parts or your life yet lacking in others, a good coach can be a good investment.
 I understand that so much travel and living abroad does not appeal to everyone and I have coached many people to find more happiness without having to move or give up anything they love.
-Happiness, love, success, gratitude, and money are infinite resources and you deserve it all.
-It is your destiny to thrive.
+Joy, love, health, success, gratitude, and money are infinite resources and you deserve it all.
+It is your nature to thrive.